AriBlumstein/AirlineCustomerDB/README.md

 We ran into an issue when restoring, due to foreigh key constraints not necessarily being met when the running commands in different orders, so we enabled the  "disable triggers" option which solved this issue.
 ### pg_restore --host "localhost" --port "5432" --username "postgres" --dbname "AirlineCustomer" --clean --if-exists --disable-triggers --verbose "path_to_file.sql"

-After the command, enter your password for your postgres.
+After the command, enter your password for your postgres user.

 ### output
 pg_restore: dropping FK CONSTRAINT ticket ticket_flightid_fkey\